celery/celery/docs/userguide/configuration.rst

 Default: 3.0.

-The timeout when joining the group's results within a chord in seconds.
+The timeout in seconds (int/float) when joining a group's results within a chord.

 .. _conf-database-result-backend: